 Is there anything that can help my anxiety/nerves when driving?

 Consider seeing your GP.
-He could prescribe beta-blockers – which are a genuine medicine that reduce anxiety.
+He could prescribe beta-blockers – a genuine medicine that reduces anxiety.